What portrait photographers can learn from movies

 Not only with elaborately produced series and films there is a lot to “watch”, low-budget productions also have a lot to offer, especially in the indie area of the film industry there is more experimentation and creativity.
 For example, I recently discovered the 1970 classic Slavic film “Valerie – A Week Full of Miracles“, highly recommended!
 Alternatively, you can also let the Instagram channel “The Film Zone” or “classicnymph” shower you with it.

 The most important thing, however, is implementation.
 Because the best ideas and impressions are just hot air if you don’t try to put them on (photo) paper, which, by the way, I have to keep reminding myself of all the time.
+In case you’re interested how I implement those things while planning a shoot, look no further.

 I hope this blog entry will motivate you to take a closer look and inspire you the next time you enjoy a movie.
 In addition to new influences, good feedback is also an important source for trainee photographers.
 So don’t skip on collecting some from time to time.
+And in case you want to learn about composition, I’ve a blog post about that as well.